Verdify

 Next step

-The blueprint is useful when an AI workflow needs operating control.
+The blueprint is useful when an AI workflow needs a learning loop.

 Good fit when